XeroAPI/xero-node/README.md

 ```

 ## Step 2
-Call the `apiCallback` function with the response url which returns a tokenSet you can save in your datastore for future API calls.
+Call `apiCallback` function with the response url which returns a tokenSet you can save in your datastore for future calls.

 *The `tokenSet` can also be accessed from the client as `xero.readTokenSet()`.*